Panth Maharaj: Biography

-Pant Maharaj was born in a Deshastha Brahmin family to Ramachandra Pant and Sitabai (née Godakka) on the 3 September 1855 in Daddi on the auspicious Hindu holiday of Krishna Janmashtami.
+Pant Maharaj was born in a Deshastha Brahmin family to Ramachandra Pant and Sitabai (née Godakka) on the 3 September 1855 in Daddi on the auspicious day of Krishna Janmashtami.
 He spent much of his infancy and early years in his father's ancestral village of Balekundri and after his upanayana at the age of eight, moved to his mother's ancestral village of Daddi for primary school, living with his maternal uncle.

 Pant Maharaj's life was marked by poverty and struggles to provide for his family members.
 He lived through the Great Famine of 1876–1878 and was employed as a teacher for 23 years at the London Mission School in Belgavi.

 He is considered to be great Hindu saint who founded a philosophy in which the nine gurus of the Avadhut sampradaya are attributed to Dattatreya.
 He is considered by some devotees to be an incarnation of Dattatreya.

 On 27 October 1892, Pant Maharaj met with his contemporary, Swami Vivekananda, during the latter's 13 day visit to Belgavi, where they conversed for several hours.